ucsc-ospo/ucsc-ospo.github.io/content/event/20241001/index.md

 **Our 14th Annual Oktoberfest reception will follow the main program.**

 This year's event is free for all attendees!
-However, we welcome voluntary donations and sponsorship to support event costs; [please see the end of this page](#sponsorship) if you are interested.
+However, we welcome [voluntary donations and sponsorship](https://give.ucsc.edu/campaigns/38026/donations/new?designation=opensourcesoftwareresearchcross&) to support event costs; [please see the end of this page](#sponsorship) for more details.

 # Agenda